Logistics startup Delhivery files DRHP with Sebi for Rs 7,460 cr issue

 -

-Logistics startup Delhivery today filed its Draft Red Herring Prospectus (DRHP) with the Securities and Exchange Board of India (Sebi), for an issue size of Rs 7,460 crore.
+Logistics startup Delhivery on Tuesday filed its Draft Red Herring Prospectus (DRHP) with the Securities and Exchange Board of India (Sebi), for an issue size of Rs 7,460 crore.

 The primary issue will be of Rs 5,000 crore, which the company will raise via public issue.
 The offer for sale by the existing investors will be Rs 2,460 crore.